 - Yoga for Seniors with Carol Krucoff (8-day/50-hour module).
 As it is held at the Duke Center for Integrative Medicine, we cannot extend a discount to this program.
 If this is your elective, you may graduate after completing the required modules and this module.

 - Yoga Sutras or Sanskrit (18-hour weekend modules).
-Mira next offers Decoding Sanskrit June 2–7, 2017.

 - Love Is Presence: Vipassana Meditation and Mindfulness Training (18-hour weekend module).

 Technically, as per the Yoga Alliance guidelines, it’s a 270-hour program that, in combination with a 230-hour teacher training (like ours; these are commonly called 200-hour programs) will qualify you to register with the Yoga Alliance at the 500-hour level.

 Five years from your enrollment date.
 We offer both required and elective modules several times in a five-year cycle, so you can schedule at your convenience.

 As you have five years to complete the program, there’s ample time to step away if your life circumstances change.
 Your $750 enrollment fee is nonrefundable.

 “I loved this weekend!
 Sage and Lies did a beautiful job of presenting the important elements of creating a strong foundation for a career in yoga.
 Framing the weekend around relationships was a wonderful way of making the intimidating aspects of a yoga career (money, the law, ethical dilemmas, etc.) seem accessible and much less scary.
-I left feeling significantly more confident and inspired about where my career could be 1 year or 5 years from now, and more compassionate toward myself about the process of starting out as a new yoga teacher.”
+I left feeling significantly more confident and inspired about where my career could be one year or five years from now, and more compassionate toward myself about the process of starting out as a new yoga teacher.”